-We provide a complementary Health Examinations for all new puppies and kittens and this is an ideal time to discuss your pets exact requirements.
+We provide an extensive health examination for all new puppies and kittens and this is an ideal time to discuss your pets exact requirements.

-Please contact the hospital on 46476199 to make an appointment for this complementary examination so we can provide you with exact information you need to protect your pet.
+Please contact the hospital on (02) 4647 6199 to make an appointment for this examination so we can provide you with the information you need to protect your pet.

 There are two broad categories of worms that may affect our pet dogs and cats, intestinal worms and heartworms.
-Please see our heartworm page for more information.
+Please see our heartworm page for more information on another type of parasite that could affect your pet.

-Worming is one of the first health care issues pet owners need to address as pups and kittens are the most susceptible.
+Intestinal worming is one of the first health care measures pet owners need to address as pups and kittens are the most susceptible.
 As their name suggests, intestinal worms are parasites that live inside your pet’s intestines.
 These worms range in size from small to surprisingly large (up to 18cm in length).
 Regardless of their size however, they all have negative, and potentially deadly effects.

 Most species of animal, as well as humans, can be infected with intestinal worms including dogs, cats, rabbits, horses, fish, birds and reptiles.